LeEco will not acquire TV maker Vizio as planned

 Twitter now lets brands make their own “custom hearts” for Periscope live videos

-Chinese electronics giant LeEco will not acquires U.S.-based TV maker Vizio as announced, the two companies said today.
+Chinese electronics giant LeEco will not acquire U.S.-based TV maker Vizio as announced, the two companies said today.
 The deal has been hitting roadblocks according to recent reports, and now it’s officially ended as a result of “regulatory headwinds,” according to LeEco.

 The companies are quick to note that this isn’t the end of the relationship between the two.
 There’s a new agreement in place that will see the two “explore” continued partnership around content, leveraging LeEco’s network of available content via Vizio’s connected app ecosystem and distribution platform.